 Make sure your butter and water are COLD!
-If they are room temperature, it’s hard to get the right consistency and then it’s easy add too much water.
+If they are room temperature, it’s hard to get the right consistency and then it’s easy to add too much water.

 Add the water a bit at a time because the amount used is never quite the same, depending on the temperature and weather.

-If your dough get a bit too warm, put in the refrigerator to cool off a bit before rolling out.
+If your dough gets a bit too warm, put in the refrigerator to cool off a bit before rolling out.

 When rolling, keep your pin covered in flour.

 To pick the dough up after rolled out, gently roll it over your pin and then unroll over your pie plate.

-You can use a food processor, it makes it easy to see when you’ve add enough water if you pour it in while the mixer is mixing because you can see it pull together.
+You can use a food processor, it makes it easy to see when you’ve added enough water if you pour it in while the mixer is mixing because you can see it pull together.
 However, the pie crust will not be as flaky.

-Once you have the pie crust in the plate and ready to go, place the pie in the refrigerator for about 30 minutes before baking.
+Once you have the pie crust on the plate and ready to go, place the pie in the refrigerator for about 30 minutes before baking.
 It makes for a more flaky crust.
 (This is a tip from my Grandma.)

 While this may seem like a lot to remember, once you get going, I think you’ll find it easy.
 And pie crust is forgiving!!
 I have had many a pies pieced together looking kind of funky…but, if your pie tastes good, believe me, nobody will care! 😉